Eternyte/Sudoku/README.md

 ### To be Implemented
 - [ ] Proper documentation for some parts of the code.
-- [X] An additional color to signify original digits.
-- [X] Show possible digits for each cell.
 - [ ] Actual difficulty logic when removing tiles.
-- [X] Clicking outside the grids deselects.
-- [ ] Remove the deselect button.
-- [X] Merge keyboard elimination keys.
 - [ ] Implement some form of initial selection for keyboard.